microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ## Update more configurations for Prompt flow and Azure DevOps pipeline

-There are multiple configuration files for enabling Prompt Flow run and evaluation in Azure ML and Azure DevOps pipelines.
+There are multiple configuration files for enabling Prompt flow run and evaluation in Azure ML and Azure DevOps pipelines.

 ### Update mapping_config.json in config folder